10 MLB Stadiums You Should Avoid at All Costs

 Built back in 2001, the Houston Astros’ ballpark was once tragically known as Enron Field.
 Just as the scandal surrounding that name was hitting the news stations, the Astros went forward in a different direction with the naming rights: Minute Maid Park.
 Of course, the steroid controversies in Major League Baseball followed, giving the ballpark–which was well known for cheap home runs–an ironic nickname: The Juice Box.

 Truth be told, there are some nice things about Minute Maid Park.
-There’s quality food, relatively cheap tickets, and an Astros team that has built a competitive core in the last few years.
-But some of the stuff you have to see and hear in the park drags it down the list; a train place on top of the wall behind left field, bleacher seats that jet out into the outfield, creating awkward plays for an outfielder, and a hill in center field with a pole in the middle of it — or at least, until recently on that last one.
+There’s quality food, relatively cheap tickets, and an Astros team that won it all in 2017.
+But some of the stuff you have to see and hear in the park drags it down the list; a train on top of the wall behind left field, bleacher seats that jut out into the outfield, creating awkward plays for an outfielder, and a hill in center field with a pole in the middle of it — or at least, until recently on that last one.
 In 2003, Milwaukee Brewers slugger Richie Sexson hit a baseball about a million feet to center field, only to have it hit that pole about a third of the way up and only get a triple for his effort.

 8. Angel Stadium, Los Angeles Angels